Scott–Vrooman House: Ownership History

 The house was built in 1869 by Eli Barber.
 Due to his wife's death, he never lived in the home.
 He sold the completed home to Matthew T. and Julia Green Scott who moved in sometime in 1872.
 They had two daughters: Letitia and Julia Scott Vrooman who later married Carl Schurz Vrooman.
 Matthew died in 1891.
 In 1900, Julia Green Scott worked with architect Arthur Pillsbury to design an addition for the home which included the parlor, foyer, north facing porch and stained-glass windows.
-The house was also used a hospital during the Flu Pandemic of 1918-1919.
+The house was also used as a hospital during the Flu Pandemic of 1918-1919.

 Julia Green Scott died in 1923.
 Her daughter Julia Scott Vrooman continued to live in the home with her husband Carl.
 During World War II, they sectioned off the third floor of the house as apartments for soldiers and their families.
 After Julia Scott Vrooman's death, most of the contents of the home were sold at public auction and donated.
 The historic home then had two subsequent owners who used it as their private residence until it was purchased in 1995 and turned into a bed and breakfast.